tidyverse/tidyr/tests/testthat/_snaps/pivot-wide.md

     Code
       pivot_wider(df, names_from = key, values_from = c(a, b, c), values_fn = list(b = sum))
-    Warning <rlang_warning>
+    Condition
-      Values from `a` are not uniquely identified; output will contain list-cols.
+      Warning: Values from `a` are not uniquely identified; output will contain list-cols.
       * Use `values_fn = list` to suppress this warning.
       * Use `values_fn = length` to identify where the duplicates arise.
       * Use `values_fn = {summary_fun}` to summarise duplicates.
-      Values from `c` are not uniquely identified; output will contain list-cols.
+      Warning: Values from `c` are not uniquely identified; output will contain list-cols.
       * Use `values_fn = list` to suppress this warning.
       * Use `values_fn = length` to identify where the duplicates arise.
       * Use `values_fn = {summary_fun}` to summarise duplicates.